codewizard13/ehw-tutwrk-ele-oembed-widget/README.md

 >Putting all these pieces together, we're going to create a simple Elementor widget which will use the native oEmbed functionality (opens new window)of WordPress to auto-embed content from external sites using simple URLs.

-#### TIP: the settings.json in .vscode/ folder is key to getting the compile to work.
+#### TIP: the settings.json in .vscode/ folder is key to getting the SASS -> CSS compile to work.

 ### Folder Structure